GerHobbelt/mupdf/docs/src/mutool-object-pdf-widget.rst

 .. method:: getOptions()

-    Returns an array with one text string describing the state of each child of radio button/checkbox field.
+    Returns an array of strings which represents the value for each corresponding radio button or checkbox field.

     :return: ``[]``.